Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

-Our next theorem shows how one can implement to arbitrary approximation all t-CTO transitions, over any fixed time interval, yet without allowing for a larger class | as the examples in Eq. \ref{eq:cat distance Nelly example} and Fig. \ref{Fig:VennDiag} b) do.
+Our next theorem shows how one can implement to arbitrary approximation all t-CTO transitions, over any fixed time interval $(t_1,t_2)$, yet without allowing for a larger class | as the examples in Eq. \eqref{eq:cat distance Nelly example} and Fig. \ref{Fig:VennDiag} b) do.
 To achieve this, one must choose the time independent Hamiltonian $ \hat H_{\Sy\cat\cl\G}$ and initial clock state $\rho_\cl^0$ appropriately.
-The theorem will use the \textit{Quasi-Ideal Clock} \cite{WSO} discussed in detail in Sec. \ref{Overview of the quasi-ideal clock} for the clock system on $\mathcal{H}_\cl$.
-The Quasi-Ideal Clock has been proven to be optimal for some tasks \cite{woods_continuous_2019,Sephir_2019} and is believed to be for others \cite{woods_quantum_2018,Sami_Joe}.
-In the following, $T_0$ denotes the period of the Quasi-Ideal Clock, $\rho_\cl^0(T_0)=\rho_\cl^0(0)$.
+The theorem will use the \textit{Quasi-Ideal clock} \cite{WSO} discussed in detail in Sec. \ref{Overview of the quasi-ideal clock} for the clock system on $\mathcal{H}_\cl$.
+The Quasi-Ideal clock has been proven to be optimal for some tasks related to reference frames \cite{woods_continuous_2019,Sephir_2019,PhysRevResearch4023107} and clocks \cite{PRXQuantum.3.010319,YuxiangUltimateBound}, and is also believed to be optimal for others \cite{Sami_Joe}.
+In the following, $T_0$ denotes the period of the Quasi-Ideal clock (when evolving under its free evolution), i.e. $\rho_\cl^0(T_0)=\rho_\cl^0(0)$.

-\begin{theorem}[Achieving t-CNOs] Consider the Quasi-Ideal Clock \cite{WSO} detailed in Sec.~\ref{Overview of the quasi-ideal clock} with a time independent Hamiltonian of the form $ \hat H_{\Sy\cat\cl\G}= \hat H_{\Sy}+ \hat H_{\cat}+ \hat H_{\G}+ \hat I_{\Sy\cat\cl\G}+\hat H_{\cl}$, giving rise to unitary dynamics
+\begin{theorem}[Achieving t-CNOs] Consider the Quasi-Ideal clock \cite{WSO} detailed in Sec.~\ref{Overview of the quasi-ideal clock} with a time independent Hamiltonian of the form $ \hat H_{\Sy\cat\cl\G}= \hat H_{\Sy}+ \hat H_{\cat}+ \hat H_{\G}+ \hat I_{\Sy\cat\cl\G}+\hat H_{\cl}$, giving rise to unitary dynamics

 For every pair $\rho_\Sy^0$, $\rho_\Sy^1$ for which there exists a t-CNO from $\rho_\Sy^0$ to $\rho_\Sy^1$ using a catalyst $\rho_\cat^0$, there exists an interaction term $\hat I_{\Sy\cat\cl\G}$ such that the following hold.\\ \begin{itemize} \item [\textup{1)}] $\sigma_\Sy(t)$ satisfies Eq. \eqref{eq:sigma is valid NO} and is of the form: